ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 	- .gitconf - git configuration.
 	- _config.yml - jekyll configuration file

+If you must use Windows and are scared of installing Linux as a virtual machine , the best bet would be to use [git for Windows](https://git-for-windows.github.io/) .
+Git for windows will install git bash and git on your windows machine.
+Git bash is a command line emulator that will give you a close feel of Linux with limited commands.
+This is the fastest and least disruptive way to get productive on windows.
+I am writing this paragraph in `vim` invoked from `git bash`.
 # Shell (Zsh)

 I recently moved over to zsh as my default shell.
 Primarily cuz I wanted beautiful themes from  [Oh my zsh](https://github.com/robbyrussell/oh-my-zsh)'.
 I am currently using 'agnoster' as my default theme.
 In addition to themes, 'Oh my zsh' brings number of plugins to the table.
 I use web-search plug in that lets me google any term right from the terminal.